Our Team

 Serena Fitka

-Serena ‘Cuucitcuar’ Fitka is Yup’ik and grew up in St. Mary’s.
+Serena ‘Cuucitcuar’ Alstrom is Yup’ik and grew up in St. Mary’s.
 Her parents are William and Hilda (Heckman) Alstrom of St. Mary’s, paternal grandparents are the late Fred and Domitilla (Afcan) Alstrom of St. Mary’s, and maternal grandparents Tommy and Martina (Sipary) Heckman of Pilot Station.
-Serena is married to Chris Fitka of Marshall and together they have three children and they currently live in Valdez, Alaska.
+Serena and her family currently live in Valdez, Alaska.

 Serena and her family have a strong connection to the Yukon River; both with the resources and the people who rely on them.
-Serena and her husband Chris from Marshall, Alaska, enjoy passing on their traditional knowledge to their 3 daughters.
+Serena enjoys passing on her traditional knowledge to her 3 daughters.
 She graduated from the University of Alaska Fairbanks with a degree in Business Administration with Leadership Distinction.

 Professionally, Serena has worked for Yupiit of Andreafski Tribal Government, Tanana Chiefs Conference, and Alaska Native Tribal Health Consortium with extensive experience in non-profit, grant, and program management.